Michelle Park

 What do you think about Koreatown?

-My hometown is actually Japan.
+My hometown is actually in Japan.
 To a certain extent, I grew up with the family learning and cultural experiences of Japan.
-Sometimes I felt there were fewer opportunities for education for people in Korea.
+Sometimes I felt there were fewer educational opportunities in Korea.
 It’s not like that now, and I’m very glad that there has been a lot of development in Korean education.

 How did you learn Korean?